ottypes/json1/spec.md

 # JSON1 OT Spec

-> This is a draft document.
-Anything here could still change.

-The JSON OT type is designed to allow arbitrary concurrent edits in a JSON document.
-The document must be a tree - each object can appear only once in the tree.
-If you serialize the document to JSON and back, it should be identical.
+The JSON OT type is designed to allow concurrent edits in an arbitrary JSON document.

 The JSON1 OT type will replace the JSON0 OT type.
-Once this type is working, JSON0 will be deprecated.
+Once this type is working, I recommend everyone uses it instead of JSON0.
 We'll write functions to automatically convert JSON0 ops to JSON1 ops.
+JSON1 is simpler, faster and more capable in every way compared to JSON0.

+Like its predecessor, JSON1 requires that the document is a valid JSON structure.
+That is:

+- Each object can appear only once in the tree
+- Cycles are not allowed
+- The value `undefined` is not allowed anywhere but the root.
+- If you serialize the document to JSON and back, you should get back an identical document.

+The root of the document can be any valid JSON value (including a string, a number, `true`, `false` or `null`).
+The document can also be `undefined`.
+This allows the JSON operations to describe insertions and deletions of the entire document.

-Unlike the [big table of operations](https://github.com/ottypes/json0/blob/master/README.md#summary-of-operations) in JSON0, the new OT type will only support essential three operation components:
+Replacing the [big table of operations in JSON0](https://github.com/ottypes/json0/blob/master/README.md#summary-of-operations), JSON1 only supports three essential operation components:

 - Pick up subtree / remove subtree
 - Place subtree / insert subtree